 Click on the images above to link to our videos about The Highlands Art League, and about our space rental, private class opportunities.

 Classes through HAL include those in fine arts as well as those in art appreciation.
 There’s something for everyone (artists and non-artists) from classes for children and adults or dropping in for the weekly Tuesday morning’s Gals and Pals gathering of Member Artists who meet to work in the same space while talking art to those who simply want to learn more about their favorite artist or a new medium.
 Art Uncorked (21+) & Art Corked (All Ages welcome, but usually for kids 7+) classes allow novices to have fun while dabbling in paint, clay, crafts and/or jewelry making.
 Children’s after school classes and Saturday art classes for kids are just a few things HAL does to appeal to the young budding artists too.
 If you’re not ready to tackle one of our classes yet, you may want to visit our Museum of the Arts (MoTA) or join us at the Highlands Fine Arts and Crafts Festival the first Saturday in November.

-The Highlands Art League’s ‘Village Where Art Lives’ is located at the Allen Altvater Cultural Center in Downtown Sebring, Florida on the shores of Lake Jackson.
-The Village consists of four buildings: The Yellow House Gallery & Gift Shop features studio artists and members’ gallery; the Visual Arts Center houses art classes for children and adults; MoTA features curated exhibits, art competitions and receptions, as well as visiting artists.
+The Highlands Art League’s is located at the Allen Altvater Cultural Center in Downtown Sebring, Florida on the shores of Lake Jackson.
+The Highlands Art League now consists of two buildings: the Visual Arts Center (Turquoise & Yellow building located at 1985 Lakeview Avenue) which houses art classes for children and adults and the Highlands Museum of the Arts fondly referred to as MoTA (351 W. Center Avenue) which features curated exhibits, art competitions and receptions, as well as our office.